JNOSQL/jnosql-book/en/part2/chapter2_4_2.md

 #### Column Manager

-The Manager class to column family type, it has two kinds:
+The Manager class for the column family type can be synchronous or asynchronous:

 * **ColumnFamilyManager**: To do synchronous operations.
 * **ColumnFamilyManagerAsync**: To do asynchronous operations.